markhumphrey/deploy-mark-humphrey-dot-io/README.md

 docker-compose -f docker-compose.yml -f docker-compose.dev.yml up
 ```

-Should see some output at the top simlar to:
+Should see some output at the top similar to:
 ```
 Starting deploymarkhumphreydotio_sql_1
 Starting deploymarkhumphreydotio_api_1